vwillyams/garbage-ECSJobDemos/Documentation/content/burst_optimization.md

-# How to Optimize for the Burst compiler
+# How to optimize for the Burst compiler

 * Use Unity.Mathematics, Burst natively understands the math operations and is optimized for it.
 * Avoid branches.
 Use math.min, math.max, math.select instead.